DenuxPlays/movie-web-aio/README.md

 - `--init`: This flag initializes the setup by creating a `.env` and `config.js` file.
 These files should be modified according to your setup.

-- `--all`: This flag starts all the Docker Compose services, including pwa, backend, backend-db, proxy, and watchtower.
+- `--all`: This flag starts all the Docker Compose services, including mw, backend, backend-db, proxy, and watchtower.

 - `--backend`: This flag starts the Docker Compose with the backend service.

-- `--pwa`: This flag starts the Docker Compose with the pwa service.
+- `--pwa`: This flag enables the pwa feature for movie-web. **NOT RECOMMENDED**

 - `--proxy`: This flag starts the Docker Compose with the proxy service.